mslacken/clustduct/Readme.md

 ## template files

-During the initializaton of `clustduct` or the call of `write_bf.lua` individual entries for every node is created.
-As templates for the menus shown at boot time, two template files are used
+During the initializaton of `clustduct` or by calling `write_bf.lua` individual entries for every node are created.
+As templates for the menus shown at boot time, two files are used:
 For the PXE boot, the file
 ```
 /etc/clustduct.d/pxe_iptemplate